mj19981995/modelmapper/user-manual/property-mapping.md

 {:.prettyprint .lang-java}
 	map().getCustomer().setName(source.person.getFirstName());

-**Note**: In order populate the destination object, deep mapping requires the `getCustomer` method to have a corresponding mutator, such as a `setCustomer` method or an accessible `customer` field.
+**Note**: In order to populate the destination object, deep mapping requires the `getCustomer` method to have a corresponding mutator, such as a `setCustomer` method or an accessible `customer` field.

 We can also mix field references into either the source or destination when deep mapping: